 Many lay people and unfortunately even some professionals claim that they 'do' or 'practice' Applied Kinesiology, please visit the International College of Applied Kinesiologists www.icakusa.com to make sure they are certified.
 Also for the most up to date research blog on REAL Applied Kinesiology visit:

 What is the educational background of an applied kinesiologist?

 It takes hundreds of hours of study and years of practice to perfect the multitude of diagnostic techniques that have been developed in AK.
 In fact, any AK practitioner will tell you that s/he is constantly refining and developing manual muscle testing skills and the interpretation of the test results.

 Does applied kinesiology replace standard examinations?

 Applied kinesiology is used in addition to standard diagnostics to help determine the cause or the best path to help a health issue.

 Utilizing years of experience in clinical nutrition, Dr. Robertson uses many different approaches to customize your nutritional protocol with results sometimes seen in as little as a few days.

 The following is a typical sequence of approach so that you may have some concept of the plan, although each person is unique and progresses at their own pace. (*note Dr Robertson sees many patients on a nutritional basis only and/or coordinates care with other health care providers)

 While there are many variables in the course of the nutritional therapy generally it follows these guidelines.
-Our intention is for total correction of your symptomatic profile with the potential for medication reduction under your medical doctor’s direction by the time we finish nine months.
-It is so exciting to see what your body is capable of as it regards the innate healing potential, and indeed that renewal reminds us of how remarkably we were designed.
+Our intention is for total correction of your symptomatic profile with the potential for medication reduction under your medical doctor’s direction.
+It is exciting to see what your body is capable of as it regards the innate healing potential, and indeed that renewal reminds us of how remarkably we were designed.
 For many patients this represents training in a culture which allows people more alternatives when they face greater health challenges in the future.